-In the late afternoon, in Olivia Park, with a capacity crowd present, a most enjoyable program was given, largely through the talent and generosity of our neighbor, Fred He himself sang and danced, as did also charming Dorothy; Paula made her first stage appearance in a dance and song hit with her father, and little Carol danced with other Gardens children.
-While Mrs. Stone was not seen or heard, we strongly suspect that she directed the per-formance from back stage-back of the shrubbery.
-Marguerite Holt, soloist; Johnny Burke, monologuist; Roy Hover, dancer and singer, and others, added much to the program.
+In the late afternoon, in Olivia Park, with a capacity crowd present, a most enjoyable program was given, largely through the talent and generosity of our neighbor, Fred Stone.
+He himself sang and danced, as did also charming Stone.
+He nimself sang and danced, as did also charming Dorothy; Paula made her first stage appearance in a dance and song hit with her father, and little Carol danced with other Gardens children.
+While Mrs. Stone was not seen or heard, we strongly suspect that she directed the performance from back stage-back of the shrubbery.
+Marguerite Holt, soloist; Johnny Burke, monologuist; Marguerite Holt, soloist; Johnny Burke, monologuist; to the Hoyer, dancer and singer, and others, added much to the program.
 The 40 children who danced the stately minuet, and many others, who appeared as butterflies and flowers, including the wonderful little Stone girls and gifted Betty and Jane Mitchell, all trained by Miss Dorothy Whyte, immensely pleased their neighbors and friends.
-A fitting and happy ending for this unusual program was the singing of "Peter Pan" by Fred Stone and Dorothy. of "Peter Pan" by Fred Stone and Dorong.
+A fitting and happy ending for this unusual program was the singing of "Peter Pan" by Fred Stone and Dorothy.

 The dance in the evening, in decorated and lighted Station Square, gave pleasure to hundreds, who lingered until 1 a.m.
+The artistic decorations in the Square were station Square, gave pleasure to hundreds, who hingered until 1 a. m.
 The artistic decorations in the Square were designed by John A Tompkins.
 James Hayden, builder, carried out Mr. Tompkins' instructions.

 The various chairmen of the different events of the day were Irving H. Hare, Dr. T. T. Sweeny, Dr. W. F. Saybolt, M. M. Davidson, Walter Hartwig, F. M. Knowles, Mrs. Knowles, T. J. Mitchell, John Almy Tompkins and Mrs. George W. Cunningham.
-These, with the officers-G. W. Cunningham, president; R. W. Sterling and Mrs. Cunningham, vice-presidents; T. J. Mitchell, treasurer, and the faithful and efficient secretary, A. N. Penn-with hosts of others, worked for several months towards the success of the day's celebration.
+These, with the officers-G. W. Cunningham, president; R. W. Sterling and Mrs. Cunningham, vice-presidents; T. J. Mitchell, treasurer, and the faithful and efficient secretary.
+A. N. Penn-with hosts the faithful and efficient secretary, A. N. Penn-with hosts of others, worked for several months towards the success of the day's celebration.

 Jules Gingras designed the cover for the attractive 8-page program, edited by Mr. Knowles.

-KEW CIVIC ASSOCIATION ELECTS OFFICERS The Kew Gardens Civic Association on June 17 elected officers for the coming year as follows: Joseph Stanley-Brown, president; Fred T. Youngs, vice-president; Douglas H. Kenyon, secretary, and Ernest Martin, treasurer.
-The new president secretary, and Ernest Martin, treasurer.
-The new president has many friends in Forest Hills and his selection insures the most cordial co-operation with all organizations in this village.
-TWENTY-NINE GRADUATE Public School 3 Holds Impressive Commencement Exercises.
-"Without knowledge it is impossible to travel the road of life," declared Judge John R. Davies in his address to the life," declared Judge John R. Davies in the graduates of Public School 3, on the evening of June 25.
-The graduates of Public School 3, on the evening of June 25.
+KEW CIVIC ASSOCIATION ELECTS OFFICERS

+The Kew Gardens Civic Association on June 17 elected officers for the coming year as follows: Joseph Stanley-Brown, president; Fred T. Youngs, vice-president; Douglas H. Kenyon, secretary, and Ernest Martin, treasurer.
+The new president has many friends in Forest Hills and his selection insures the most cordial co-operation with all organizations in this

+TWENTY-NINE GRADUATE

+Public School 3 Holds Impressive Commencement Exercises.

+"Without knowledge it is impossible to travel the road of life," declared Judge John R. Davies in his address to the graduates of Public School 3, on the evening of June 25.
 The address was informal but appealing and the topic was "The Improved Education of Today."
 The judge told in well chosen words the marked changes that have taken place in the public school education system in the last 30 years.
 He urged the graduates to obtain the best education possible, as its value in later years will be inestimable.